CytronTechnologies/RisingHF-gateway/README.md

         $ sudo dpkg-reconfigure locales
         $ sudo dpkg-reconfigure tzdata

+- **Optional, you can follow this step if you are using fresh Raspbian image**

-- Make sure you have an updated installation and install `git`:
+  Make sure you have an updated installation and install `git`:

         $ sudo apt-get update
         $ sudo apt-get upgrade